-A Loyola student died as a result of a car accident last week, officials said.
+A Loyola student was killed as a result of a car accident last week, officials said.

-Eden Chung, a first-year, died due to injuries from the accident, which occured on May 27, authorities said.
+Eden Chung, a first-year, died due to injuries from the accident, which occurred on May 27, authorities said.

 All four passengers were transported to an area hospital, according to the report.
 Chung and Edward Jeon — a 19-year-old from Buffalo Grove, a northwest suburb of Chicago — died due to their injuries, according to the report.
 They were sitting in the backseat, and it’s unclear if they were wearing seatbelts, the report stated.
 Both the driver and fourth passenger survived, according to the report.